PathologyDataScience/glimr/README.md

 Each configuration sampled from the search space defines a *trial*.
 During the trial, the model is built and trained to specification, and the performance of this model is evaluated and recorded.
 A collection of these trials is called an *experiment*.
 A *search algorithm* is a strategy for selecting trials to run.
 This could be a random or grid search where each trial is independent and highly parallelizable, or a more intelligent approach like *Bayesian optimization* that tries to sequentially sample the best configurations based on the outcome of previous trials.
 A *scheduler* allows early termination of less promising trials so that resources can be devoted to exploring more promising configurations.

-Additional discussion of these concepts can be found in the [Ray Tune documentation](https://docs.ray.io/en/latest/tune/key-concepts.html).
+Additional discussion of these concepts can be found in the [key concepts](https://docs.ray.io/en/latest/tune/key-concepts.html) documentation of Ray Tune.

 ## Hyperparameter notation <a name="hyperparameter-notation"></a>